lllDavid/device_fingerprint/README.md

 - A ML model to determine whether two device fingerprints belong to the same user.
 (Not yet implemented)
 - Potential integration with Selenium to simulate diverse user traffic.
 (Not yet implemented)

+- TODO: Mechanism needs to be implemented to prevent duplicate fingerprints.
+Currently each visit on homepage generates a new fingerprint.

 ## Usage